 - Prepare the new pouch and barrier.
 Cut an opening in the new barrier slightly larger than the stoma.
 You may also have a precut barrier.
 If you have a two-piece system, snap the pouch to the barrier.
 Remove the paper backing from the barrier so that the adhesive is exposed.
 You may need to put some skin barrier paste on the barrier if it does not stick well to your skin.

 - Remove the old pouch and barrier.
 Remove your old pouch by peeling away the barrier and gently lifting the pouch while pressing down on the skin below the pouch.
 Be sure not to irritate the skin as you remove the barrier and pouch.
-If the pouch is sticking and difficult to remove, use an adhesive remover underneath the barrier.
+If the pouch sticks and is hard to remove, use an adhesive remover underneath the barrier.
 Dispose of the old pouch and barrier.

 - Clean your skin.
-Clean your skin and stoma with a wet face cloth or wipe.
-You may use soap; if you do, rinse well.
-Allow your skin to dry and check your skin and stoma for signs of irritation.
+Clean the skin and stoma with a wet face cloth or wipe.
+You may use soap.
+If you do, rinse well.
+Allow your skin to dry, and check your skin and stoma for signs of irritation.
 See the section below on treating skin irritation.